 The electric vehicle has no stored energy source, so it will catch fire if it’s left for a long time with the battery drained.

-The fire hazard is always present in an electric car.
+Fire hazard is always present in an electric car.
 Electric cars can also short circuit by touching each other through high voltage connections that are not designed to handle both positive and negative voltages simultaneously.

 Yes, there are many fire hazards involved in electric vehicles.
 There is the risk of battery fire, which is worse than that of a gas car, and there is also the risk of electrocution from faulty wiring.
 Electric vehicles are much more likely to catch fire than gas cars.